 Robert Tjarko Lange

 I am a Graduate Student in Machine Learning at the Imperial College London.
 I first met Alexander Ludwig at the University of Cologne and got fascinated by life cycle modeling and his lectures on public policy.
 Afterwards, I joined the Center of Macroeconomic Research as a student research assistant to Professor Ludwig and Professor Helge Braun.
 Under the supervision of Nils Grevenbrock I contributed to a research project that dealt with potential moral hazard problems at the intersection of unemployment and retirement insurance.
 While analyzing large panel datasets (e.g. PSID, HRS, CPS), I quickly found my passion for the computational aspects of inference and high-dimensional statistics.
 Since then I have diverged from my original path and have focused on Data Science and interdisciplinary applications of approximate Bayesian Inference.
-My current research interests include Randomized Numerical Linear Algebra and Probabilistic Numerics.
+My main research interests focus on Hierarchical Reinforcement Learning and episodic memory.
+In October 2018 I will join the Einstein Center for Neurosciences Berlin as a PhD fellow.

 I am currently working in the Deutsche Bundesbank’s economics directorate.
 I am in charge of developing an Overlapping-Generation-Model which is used for analysis of sustainability questions of social security systems as well as for impact assessment of policy tools.
 Alex Ludwig was my PhD supervisor at the University of Cologne and is my co-author of several papers.
 My current research lies at the cross road of macroeconomics, labor and health economics.
 Methodologically, I work quantitatively using micro-data and structural dynamic heterogeneous agent models.